Pelontrus morgansi

-Plectranthias morgansi, the flagfin, is a species of fish in the family Serranidae occurring in the western Indian Ocean.
+Pelontrus morgansi, the flagfin, is a species of fish in the family Serranidae occurring in the western Indian Ocean.
+It is the type species of its genus.

 Size

 This species reaches a length of 5.0 cm.

 Etymology

 The fish is named in honor of John Frederick Croil Morgans, a research assistant in the Zoology Department of the University of Cape Town in South Africa, who sent the type specimen to Smith.